-Report the Fall 2004 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
-In the ratio calculations, exclude both faculty and students in stand-alone graduate or professional programs such as medicine, law, veterinary, dentistry, social work, business, or public health in which faculty teach virtually only graduate-level students.
+Report the fall 2008 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
+In the ratio calculations, exclude both faculty and students in stand-alone graduate or professional programs such as medicine, law, veterinary, dentistry, social work, business, or public health in which faculty teach virtually only graduate level students.
 Do not count undergraduate or graduate student teaching assistants as faculty.

-Fall 2004 Student to Faculty ratio: 17.2 to 1 (based on 9848 students and 571 faculty).
+Fall 2008 Student to Faculty ratio: 17.99 to 1 (based on 11288.67 fte students and 627.33 fte faculty).